joavzmo/DC/TrackProposal.md

 # Skill Track: Deep Learning in Python

+Deep learning is having a tremendous success in artificial intelligence, from speech recognition to drug design.
+Learn the fundamental concepts and start building deep neural networks with state-of-the-art libraries.

+*Note*: the track is composed of 6 existing courses and 2 newly proposed courses.
+See [TaskAnalysis](TaskAnalysis.md) for the motivation.

 ## 1 - [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python)
 ## 2 - [Deep Learning with Keras in Python](https://www.datacamp.com/courses/deep-learning-with-keras-in-python)
 (Live since June 28)